Registration Deadline: In Minnesota, you may register 21 days before Election Day or on Election Day at your polling place.

 Party Affiliation: Minnesota does not have political party registration.
 Voters are not asked to publicly declare affiliation with a political party.

 Age: Must be at least 18 years old on Election Day

 Residency: Must be a resident of Minnesota for 20 days immediately preceding Election Day

-Mental Competency: Cannot vote if a court has ruled that you are legally incompetent.
+Mental Competency: You can vote while under guardianship unless a court has ruled that you are legally incompetent.

 OBTAINING A VOTER REGISTRATION FORM

 In person: You may register at your polling place on Election Day.

 By mail/ in writing: You may register to vote by completing an application and mailing it to your local election official.
 Click on this link to view Voter Registration forms in a different language.

 By fax: Contact your local election office for faxing options.

 Online: Minnesota absentee ballot application